jzvikonyaukwa/Java17-Java22-preparation/README.md

 # Java 17 - Java 22
-### I've been delving into how Java is gearing up for the AI era with its advancements in Java 22.

 Preparing for the Shift: Navigating Changes from Java 17 to Java 22.

 Below are the topics I will thoroughly cover, providing comprehensive information on each: